Lab-MAREE/swash-mesh-creation/README.md

 ## Future Work

 - Adapt this package to use parameters given as function or cli arguments instead of reading the SWASH input file so it's usable with any program
-- Refine the detections of breakwaters so it's more robust than simply using porosity
+- Refine the detections of breakwaters so it's more robust than simply the proxy of porosity
 - Use the shorelines as boundaries in the mesh generation to completely remove land surfaces rather than making the mesh larger at those locations